0x111/servicenow-instance-wakeup/README.md

 ## Docker

-To simplify cross platform delivery, the following docker image is capable of waking your ServiceNow Developer Instance
+To simplify cross platform delivery, the following docker image is capable of waking your ServiceNow Developer Instance.

+**Note**: This image does not contain anything, that would run the app periodically or automate it in any way.
+You run the docker image, the app starts and after the specified timeout it does exit and thus, the docker container does the same too.
+You should only run servicenow-instance-wakeup when you need to wake up your instance to try something.
+It is not recommended to run this periodically.

 ### Docker hub

-You can use the pre-built docker image from the [Docker hub](https://hub.docker.com/r/ruthless/servicenow-instance-wakeup) or you can pull the image issuing this command:
+You can use the pre-built docker image from the [Docker hub](https://hub.docker.com/r/ruthless/servicenow-instance-wakeup) or you can pull the image.
 ```
 docker pull ruthless/servicenow-instance-wakeup
 ```

 ### Build from source

-In order to build this image do the following.
+In order to build this image from source yourself, follow these steps.

-Clone this github repository and change into the cloned directory
+Clone this github repository and change into the cloned directory.

-To build the image run the following
+Run the build process:
 ```bash
 docker build --rm -f "Dockerfile" -t servicenowinstancewakeup:latest "."
 ```

-To run the docker image run the following
+After the build is done, you are ready to run your own docker image:
 ```bash
 docker run -e USERNAME='YOUR_USERNAME@YOUR_DOMAIN.com' -e PASSWORD='YOUR_SERVICENOW_DEVELOPER_PASSWORD' servicenow-instance-wakeup
 ```
 The DEBUG and HEADLESS environment variables are available in this container should you need them.

-By default the following env variables are set:
+By default, the following environment variables are set:
 ```bash
 DEBUG = false
 HEADLESS = true